AMD-RIPS/ST-2019/README.md

 This work includes generating corrupted images by inserting several type of artifacts to images/videos and using the "ensemble" model to classify normal and corrupted images.

-Our program to generate corrupted images are under "Glitchify" folder.
+Our program to generate corrupted images is under the "Glitchify" folder.

-Programs to classify images are under "Ensemble" folder.
+The model to classify images (either training first or merely testing) is under the "Ensemble" folder.

 Other methods that we have explored are included in the "Experiment" folder.